 What if It’s an Emergency?

-“In an emergency situation, you don’t have time to do your homework, obviously,” she said.
+“In an emergency situation, you don’t have time to do your homework, obviously,” McGinnis tells us.
 “But, as soon as you can, call your insurance provider and let them know what’s going on.
 This lets them watch out for the billing they will receive.
 They can then explain what you should expect and from whom.”

 Asking questions like this when health is on the line might seem strange to some, but McGinnis says that patients who seek out cost information from their healthcare providers put themselves in a much better position.

-“If everyone starts asking, doctors and hospitals will change their practices and they will start providing this information,” she said.
+“If everyone starts asking, doctors and hospitals will change their practices and they will start providing this information.”

-In addition, McGinnis said looking for medical facilities that provide bundled billing, meaning the provider supplies one bill to patients for all services instead of the patient receiving multiple bills from multiple entities for the same service.
+In addition, McGinnis told us to to look for medical facilities that provide bundled billing, meaning the provider supplies one bill to patients for all services instead of the patient receiving multiple bills from multiple entities for the same service.

 After Your Medical Care